Mortgage Payment: How it Works and How to Calculate It

 What Is a Good Mortgage Payment?

-Why Mortgage Payment Matters to Investors
+Why Mortgage Payment Matters

 Mortgage payment estimates matter because they:

-- Determine monthly financing costs
+- Determine your monthly housing cost

-- Show how interest rates impact affordability
+- Show how interest rates impact your payment

 Pros and Cons